robin9029/ReactSubjective/State.md

 # 2. ReduxToolKIT
 - https://blog.logrocket.com/smarter-redux-redux-toolkit/
 - Redux store is too `complicated`,`lot of packages required`,`boilerplate code`
+- createSlice Object has reducer which has all(Action)
+- From <Counter> just useDispatch action,  no mapping requires with state/Dispatch
 #### 1.Store
 ```
 // store.js